Alex-AK/portfolio_v3/client/content/pages/about.md

 >
 > Dawn Basset, Owner [LINE](/writing/line)

-Currently working as the lead software developer with <a href="https://brainsquall.co" target="_blank" rel="noopener noreferrer">BrainSquall</a> and doing quality assurance and technical consultant with <a href="https://matrixmultiplier.com" target="_blank" rel="noopener noreferrer">Matrix Multiplier</a> and <a href="https://forumone.com" target="_blank" rel="noopener noreferrer">Forum One</a>.
+Currently working as the lead software developer with <a href="https://brainsquall.co" target="_blank" rel="noopener noreferrer">BrainSquall</a> and doing quality assurance and technical consulting with <a href="https://matrixmultiplier.com" target="_blank" rel="noopener noreferrer">Matrix Multiplier</a> and <a href="https://forumone.com" target="_blank" rel="noopener noreferrer">Forum One</a>.

 [Interesting in working with me?](/contact) I offer free initial consultations so we can assess if working together is a good fit. **Currently booking work for mid-September.**

 ## Values

 I'm interest in working on building ethical and altruistic products.
-Here are some values I align with in my work.
+Here are some values that align with in my work.

 - Mission driven organizations and products
 - Strong communication and transparency